 Heart rate reading.

 The Charge HR has LED lights underneath that immediately comes on when worn.
-This green light lets the device read your heart rate adequately which allows it monitor all your physical activities with the help of a built-in accelerometer and a barometer.
-The heart rate feature which is valuable for athletes allows you to to keep track on your exercise progress and improve your speed and endurance.
+This green light lets the device read your heart rate adequately which allows it to monitor all your physical activities with the help of a built-in accelerometer and a barometer.
+The heart rate feature which is valuable for athletes allows you to to keep track of your exercise progress and improve your speed and endurance.

-The device which doubles as a watch detect heart rates by recognizing blood volumes and capillary size changes under pressure and algorithms are used to continue the process of calculation.
+The device which doubles as a watch detects heart rates by recognizing blood volumes and capillary size changes under pressure and algorithms are used to continue the process of calculation.
 When the heart beats, Capillary size expands and contracts due to the blood volumes being pumped by the heart.
 The gadget’s LED light underneath shines against the skin to reflect these changes.

 The monitor bears a heart-rate icon that lets you aware of the heart zone you are in, which it calculates based on the percentage of your maximum heart rate.
 The device uses the common formula: 220 minus your age to calculate your maximum heart rate and further calculates which heart rate zone you are in, allowing to optimize your exercise sessions.
 You can, however, set your own heart rate zones instead of using the default zones.

-Some customers have complained of the battery life of this gadget as compared to the Fitbit Charge device which is more of a manufacture problem.
-Although, Fitbit Charge boasts of a longer battery life as it does not have the heart rate feature, the Charge HR can solidly last for five days and would last more, if the heart rate feature is turned off.
-The battery life, however would be determined by usage frequency and settings.
+Some customers have complained of the battery life of this gadget as compared to the Fitbit Charge device which is more of a manufacturing problem.
+Although Fitbit Charge boasts of longer battery life as it does not have the heart rate feature, the Charge HR can solidly last for five days and would last more, if the heart rate feature is turned off.
+The battery life, however, would be determined by usage frequency and settings.
 Alarms, frequent pressing to check statistics, frequent call notification, leaving the heart rate feature constantly on, among other things shorten the lifespan of the battery.
 You can set the heart rate feature on auto, or completely put it off when not in use to save battery.